RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 ## What does "diff" exactly measure?
 What does it tell if it's high or low?

-Difficulty (diff) is a variable int representing how hard the PoS algorithm has to make the next block to keep block minting periods at a stable 90 seconds rate into the future.
+Difficulty (diff) is a number that represents how hard the PoS algorithm has to work to keep block minting periods at a stable 90 seconds rate into the future.

 When a lot of researchers are eligible at the same time for a block,